Drone hits Aleppo governorate building after Syrian army declares ceasefire

 Thousands displaced

-The renewed fighting has had a severe effect on Syrian civilians.
+The renewed fighting has had a severe effect on Syrian civilians in Aleppo.

-Nearly 180,000 people have been displaced from Sheikh Maqsoud and Ashrafieh neighbourhoods, where the fighting has been focused.
+Nearly 180,000 people have been displaced from the Sheikh Maqsoud and Ashrafieh neighbourhoods, where the fighting has been focused.

-Health officials said at least 22 people had been killed since the latest escalation, including civilians, with dozens more wounded.
+Health officials said at least 22 people had been killed in the latest escalation, including civilians, with dozens more wounded.

 Authorities warned residents not to return to the affected neighbourhoods due to ongoing military operations and the risk posed by unexploded ordnance.

-Both sides traded accusations of attacks on civilians and civilian infrastructure.
+Meanwhile, both sides have traded accusations of attacks on civilians and civilian infrastructure.

 Kurdish forces accused pro-government factions of shelling areas near Deir Hafer, saying the attack killed a 10-year-old girl.

-Syrian officials, meanwhile, accused SDF fighters of operating from civilian buildings, including hospitals, and using residents as human shields.
+Syrian officials, for their part, accused SDF fighters of operating from civilian buildings, including hospitals, and using residents as human shields.

 Since the fall of former President Bashar al-Assad’s regime in December 2024, efforts to integrate the SDF into state institutions and the Syrian army have repeatedly stalled.